 Skill: A skill defines a creature's training and experience in a narrow field.
 Skills are combined with attributes to determine a creature's ability at a task.
-A professional level is skill is 4+.
+A competent level of skill is 4 or more.

 Task: An activity that requires an ability check.
-To make a check, roll 1d20 and add your ability.
+To make a check, roll 1d20 and add your ability to the number rolled.